 Oxararfoss waterfall (Thingvellir National Park waterfall)

-The river Öxará traverses the Thingsvellir national park.
+The river Öxará flows through the Thingsvellir national park.
 One attraction is the small Öxarárfoss waterfall, which can be accessed after a short walk from the parking area on the eastern end of the fault line.
 Some people say it was artificially created because of a water diversion several centuries ago to provide better access to drinking water for the assemblies.